MaxRobertsDear/blog/content/blog/React-Mastery/index.md

 #### Higher Order Components (HOC)

 Higher order components can be used to add styles, html code or some JS logic.

+#### Reflections

+A lot of the information mentioned above was already familiar to me, but I enjoyed taking the time to dive a little deeper into why and how react works the way that it does.

+My previous react project was completed to a tight timeline of 7 days.
+Given enough time to cover the above material, the code in our project would have been a lot neater and easier to navigate.